mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/authentication.md

 ### 2.2 Using Authentication Headers

-Use the following request headers to authenticate a call to the API:
+Use the following request headers to authenticate a API call:

 * `Mendix-Username` – the login name of the requesting user with the required privileges in the Mendix Platform
 * `Mendix-ApiKey` – the API key of this user